QGP probes from a dynamical holographic model of AdS/QCD: Jet Quenching Parameter

 To calculate the jet quenching parameter, the thermal expectation value of a closed rectangular Wilson loop is being used as \cite{Liu:2006ug},

 where $L^-$ is the distance (conjugate to partons with relativistic velocities) and $L$ is the transverse distance (conjugate to the transverse momentum of the radiated gluons).
-This equation is valid for $L^-\gg L$. \\ On the other hand, Thermal expectation value of the Wilson loop $\langle{W^F({\cal C})}\rangle$ is obtained by using the extremal surface action as \cite{Maldacena:1998im,Rey:1998ik,Rey:1998bq,Brandhuber:1998bs,Sonnenschein:1999if}
+This equation is valid for $L^-\gg L$.
+On the other hand, Thermal expectation value of the Wilson loop $\langle{W^F({\cal C})}\rangle$ is obtained by using the extremal surface action as \cite{Maldacena:1998im,Rey:1998ik,Rey:1998bq,Brandhuber:1998bs,Sonnenschein:1999if}

-where $S_I$ is the normalized action of a hanging string from Wilson loop $\cal C$ joining two light-like lines. to the bulk (after subtracting the self energy of the $q\bar{q}$ pair from the Nambu-Goto action of the string worldsheet).\\
+where $S_I$ is the normalized action of a hanging string from Wilson loop $\cal C$ joining two light-like lines. to the bulk (after subtracting the self energy of the $q\bar{q}$ pair from the Nambu-Goto action of the string worldsheet).
+In the large $N_c$ limit, one can use the relation ${\rm Tr}_{(Adj.)} = {\rm Tr^2}_{(Fund.)}$ and compare the equations \ref{eq:wilson1} and \ref{eq:wilson2} to obtain,